-To help us ensure your personal income tax returns are prepared correctly and promptly, it is important that you provide us with all the required information.
+To help us ensure your personal income tax returns are prepared correctly and promptly, it is important to provide us with all the required information.
 To help you gather your tax information, we provide the following list of reminders.
-Please review the list carefully.
+Please review it carefully.

-The Canada Revenue Agency (“CRA”) and Revenue Quebec would have mailed these directly to you.
+The Canada Revenue Agency (“CRA”) and Revenue Quebec (“MRQ”) would have mailed these directly to you.

 There are many different sources of income that result in information slips being issued by employers, banks, governments and other entities.
 Some of these include: (click image to enlarge)

 As a reminder, consult your 2019 tax returns for your various sources of income.

 If you have sold any capital property during the year (e.g., shares, land, buildings, mutual funds or principal residence), we will require details such as original cost, selling price, commissions, date of sale, etc.

 We recommend that you contact your investment advisors and request that they provide you with their complete tax reporting package for the year to ensure that we obtain all information regarding the following:

 - Capital gains and losses

 Remember, systematic withdrawals and transfers between mutual funds must be reported and may be taxable.